 When a person is missing all their teeth on the upper or lower jaw then an implant supported overdenture is a good option.
 It is also an alternative to regular dentures.
 It provides improved stability over a traditional denture and gives increased ability to chew, speak, and increased comfort.
 The implants are placed along with the overdenture and 3-4 months later, the patient returns to have that denture fitted and snapped into place.
 This device can also be removed by the patient for cleaning.

-The difference between this and the Implant Supported Overdenture is that this denture is permanently affixed to the implants and only a dentist can remove it.
+The difference between this and the Implant-Supported Overdenture is that this denture is permanently affixed to the implants and can only be removed by a dentist.
 This denture does not move at all once it is placed.
 It also requires more posts in the mouth.

 Full Mouth Reconstruction